 –suggest better ways we can support and include People of Colour on the swing scene

 -ways we can stop showing accidental and unexamined racist attitudes to eliminate racism and swinging

 -Post the link to social media of a swing/kink/sex-positive related business that is run by a Person of Colour

 *All posts will be moderated (so no porn site links, swearing or abusive attitudes).
 That being said, I’ll post things you’ve found here where I’m wrong, where your own experience is different or I’ve missed something.
 I’d like to open it to positive suggestions and actions for how our tiny microcosm of the swinger scene can do better.
+Racism and swinging affects everyone, though some more than others.
 This will be a safe space for positivity, not trolling.

 This post was based mainly on the experiences of persons of colour in the UK London scene.
 For a great black-owned USA take on the same issue of racism and swinging, check out https://www.blacknkinkylifestyle.com/the-bombers-5-questionably-racists-habits-in-the-lifestyle-black-n-kinky/